whistlegraph/2022.aesthetic.computer/README.txt

   - [] Updates on the 3D object pipeline.
     - [] Also be able to delete stuff from the GPU scene.
  + Done
+  - [x] Add spline / smooth drawing support: https://threejs.org/docs/#api/en/extras/curves/CatmullRomCurve3
+    - [x] Add smooth sim.
+    - [x] Tried and cancelled in favor of doing a lazy nezumi style physical sim in 3D.
+        (Better to filter the data on input)
+  - [x] Disable ThreeD when leaving a piece that loaded it.
   - [x] Fix the deallocator.
   - [x] Fix "tri's" turn update.
   - [x] Fix "lines" no longer rendering.